bob-obringer/shortener/README.md

   - radix-ui (headless components)
 - sass modules for more targeted styling of in app components
 - `pnpm` for package management (although any package manager should work)
-- Tested using Playwright
+- Playwright for Testing
-- Deployed to Vercel
+- Vercel for Hosting

 ## Features